Why Summer Lawns Look Different Than Spring Lawns (Mid-Season Stress)

 Help your lawn survive summer

-You can’t change the weather, but you can support your lawn through the stress.
+You can’t change the weather, but you can help your lawn get through the stress.

 1. Mow a little higher: Raise your mower blade to 3.5-4 inches.
 Taller grass provides shade for the soil, keeping roots cooler and reducing water evaporation.
 It’s like giving your lawn its own umbrella.